 - 55% of users in the US are female.

-If this is your demographic, content is low maintenance to produce and the ad platform also offers very low CPMs at around $2.50.
+If this is your demographic, content is low maintenance to produce and the ad platform also offers very low CPMs.
 It’s a cheap channel to get a large volume ‘top of the sales funnel’ views.
 The Ads Manager platform allows you to get started with as little as $5, and pricing can be optimized according to your goals.
 You’ll be able to target users by demographics, location, interests and behavior.

 Houzz is a US community network specifically for home improvement, architecture and landscape design.
 Users can create image-based ‘ideabooks’ for inspiration, connect with suppliers and plan home renovations costs.
 Launched in 2009, Houzz states that it has around 40 million homeowners using its platform.
 Advertising is not automated/self-service on this platform, so you’ll need to get in touch with the customer support team to get started with advertising.
 Learn about marketing on Houzz.